-Introduction: BluFi - a Portable Bluetooth Audio Adapter
+Introduction: DIY Bluetooth Audio Adapter - BluFi

 There isn't a single audiophile or a gamer who doesn't feel the necessity of wireless headphones, speakers etc. or simply, of wireless audio transmission.
 I also dislike the hassle my wired headphones present while trying to watch from a distance and this led to the inception of BluFi.